-Each year the Dean Rusk International Law Center at the University of Georgia School of Law hosts visiting scholars and researchers from across the globe.
+Each year the Dean Rusk International Law Center at the University of Georgia School of Law hosts visiting researchers from across the globe.
 These visitors stay at Georgia Law for brief or extended periods in order to work with faculty, engage with students through mini-courses and less formal presentations, and take advantage of our Alexander Campbell King Law Library as well as other University of Georgia libraries, including the Richard B. Russell Library for Political Research and Studies.

 Dr. Brianne McGonigle Leyh

 Professor McGonigle Leyh is an Associate Professor at Utrecht University’s School of Law in the Netherlands.
 She specializes in human rights law and global justice, with a focus on victims’ rights, international criminal law, transitional justice, social justice, and the documentation of serious crimes.
-While at the Dean Rusk International Law Center, sponsored by Prof. Diane Marie Amann, she performed research on research related to transnational networks of cooperation in international criminal law, examining legal developments at the international, state, and civil society levels.
+While at the Dean Rusk International Law Center, sponsored by Prof. Diane Marie Amann, she performed research related to transnational networks of cooperation in international criminal law, examining legal developments at the international, state, and civil society levels.
 At Utrecht University, Brianne is a member of the Netherlands Institute of Human Rights (SIM), the Montaigne Centre for Rule of Law and Administration of Justice, and co-lead of the interdisciplinary research platform Contesting Governance.
 She is also an executive editor of the Netherlands Quarterly of Human Rights and co-ordinates the education program of the Utrecht Centre for Global Challenges.
 In addition to her academic work, she is a Senior Peace Fellow with the Public International Law & Policy Group (PILPG) and sits on the advisory boards of the Netherlands Helsinki Committee and Pro Bono Connect.
 In 2011 she obtained her Ph.D. from Utrecht University where she wrote her award-winning dissertation on victim participation in international criminal proceedings.

 Natalia Pires de Vasconcelos